KeyboardKit/website/pages/pro/custom-licenses.md

 ## SLA & Dedicated Support

-Custom licenses can tailor the SLA and support level to fit your organization's specific needs.
+Business and Enterprise licenses can tailor the SLA and support level to fit your specific needs.